When you mop your floors, you are likely thinking about how they’ll look and smell after. But what about how they feel?

 Besides time, you won’t need to rinse the floor again when you use a steam mop.

-The only downside to using a steam mop is that it may harm some floors if they’re not properly fitted.
-Steam mops are also not suited to all types of floors especially the wooden ones.
+The main downside to using a steam mop is that it may harm some floors if they’re not properly fitted.
+In particular, I wouldn’t recommend them for traditional wood floors.

 Preventing Sticky Floors